slatedocs/slate/source/includes/_resourcedefns.md

 If a port is configured for NIC teaming, the name of the configured link between the physical ports that form a logical network adapter.
 This value is displayed for system NICs only (embedded and stand-up).

+### StructuredName

+**JSONPath**: `/StructuredName` (read only string)

+PCI device structured name in UTF-8 format (e.g. 'NIC.LOM.1.1' - see PCIDevices in /rest/v1/Systems/x/PCIDevices - this comes from SMBIOS

 ### Status.Health

 **JSONPath**: `/Status/Health` (read only enumeration)

-Indicates the health state of this resource without considering its dependent resources.
+This represents the health state of this resource in the absence of its dependent resources.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `OK`